jianlin-cheng/DProQA/README.md

 ## ISMB2023

-Our work has been accpeted by ISMB 2023, [here](https://drive.google.com/file/d/1hLTwlE8deQ1x2_CLbboo07omNcyVdHQi/view?usp=sharing) is the latest manuscirpt.
+Our work has been accepted by ISMB 2023, [here](https://academic.oup.com/bioinformatics/article/39/Supplement_1/i308/7210460) is the latest manuscript.

 ## CASP15 result